|Nutrition Facts (per serving)|

-Add finely chopped chervil or tarragon and a tsp of freshly squeezed lemon juice, great with fish.
+- Add finely chopped chervil or tarragon and a teaspoon of freshly squeezed lemon juice, great with fish.

 - With boiled or baked ham, reserve some of the cooking liquor and make the sauce with half milk and half stock.

-Stir in 2 tbsp finely grated Parmesan cheese and use over cooked vegetables au gratin.
+- Stir in 2 tablespoons finely grated Parmesan cheese and use over cooked vegetables au gratin.